From Iran to Europe: How did I travel to 6 countries under $1,800?

-1) I did travel on a budget, but I still wasn't very calculative with my money and lived largely like a king - good food, good places and good people.
+1) I did travel on a budget, but I still wasn't very calculative with my money and lived largely like a king.

 2) A simple budget tracker and cost comparison analysis coupled with a magnifying glass of the world atlas compelled me to find unimaginable, interesting routes.

-First of all, what plan?
-I used to be a planner, but with slow travel it is almost impossible to plan.
-Thoughtful spontaneous events were often far more memorable than the planned visits.
+Putting a plan in place is great but with slow travel it is almost impossible to plan.
+Thoughtful spontaneous events were often far more memorable than the planned visits, providing enough wiggle for me to change my plans at the last minute without sacrificing my budget.

 I still had to decide my starting point which turned out to be Iran (Read: 10 reason why I travelled to Iran).
-Months before (or more like many years ago) I did notice a trend where people would often start their Europe trip by spending one month, covering 10 countries and blowing about $3,000 to 5,000 at one go.
+Many people would often start their Europe trip by spending one month, covering 10 countries and blowing about $3,000 to 5,000 at one go.

 Transportation / Logistics